Welcome to Year 3

 Your teacher is Miss Shaw.
 Your teaching assistant is Mrs Grice and Ms George will also be helping us with some lessons.

-Homework, usually English, Maths and any spellings/multiplication tables will be given out on a Friday to be handed in by the following Wednesday.
-Please read with your child regularly and record this in their reading record, it is part of their weekly homework.
-(Times tables/spelling test every Friday).
+Homework, usually Maths and English, spellings and times tables will be given out on a Friday to be handed in by the following Wednesday.
+Please read with your child regularly and record this in their reading record, it is part of their weekly homework. (mental maths/spelling tests weekly).

-Outdoor PE sessions will be on Tuesday afternoons and swimming will be on Thursday afternoons; a suitable kit is needed for these lessons.
+PE sessions this half term will be Athletics outdoors on Tuesday afternoons and Rounders alos outndoors on Wednesday afternoons; a suitable kit is needed for these lessons.
 If children have their ears pierced, it would be preferable if they could leave their earrings at home on P.E. days.
 If not, they must be able to remove their earrings themselves and are responsible for putting them somewhere safe.

 Please can you also ensure your child has the correct equipment required for school: a pencil, ruler, rubber and a blue fibre-tipped pen.
 It is also useful to have some pencil crayons and a glue stick.
 The children also require a water bottle each day in school especially during the warmer weather.